orgua/shepherd_v2_planning/99_open_tasks.rst

    - Cape-ID or Node-ID could be coded in hardware (Resistor-bridges would be human readable, flashstorage can also contain calibration-data
    - variable TX-Power for multi-hop → is it enough to change firmware or do we need attenuation
    - should the gpios to target be individual switchable (connected, disconnected)
-   - 2x2x25 Pin-Header between BB and Shepherd is hard to (dis)assemble -> is there a need to forward all pins?
+   - 2x2x25 Pin-Header between beaglebone and Shepherd-cape is hard to (dis)assemble -> is there a need to forward all pins (additional cape)?
       - improvement 1: used pins don't have to be forwarded
       - improvement 2: do not forward at all -> capelets and targets get connected by better mezzanine-connector
 - Software